pytorch/ignite/examples/contrib/DALI/README.md

 # Thanks:

-Great work and many thanks to user chicham, who put together the excellent DALI transformation utilities this example pulls from in [Ignite Pull 493] (https://github.com/pytorch/ignite/pull/493)!
+Great work and many thanks to user chicham, who put together the excellent DALI transformation utilities this example pulls from in Ignite pull 493 (https://github.com/pytorch/ignite/pull/493)!